 Avoiding Fees

-Fees can quickly erode your savings, so it’s crucial to understand what fees your account might incur and how to avoid them.
+Fees can quickly erode your savings, so you’ll want to get an understanding of what fees your account might incur and how to avoid them.
 These could include monthly maintenance fees, minimum balance fees, and withdrawal fees.

 Some banks might waive these fees if you maintain a certain balance in your account or set up a direct deposit.
 Take the time to research and choose an account that offers favorable terms to keep your costs low.